 Fast forward quite a lot of years and I have my first child, I seriously could not wait for the day she would be old enough to start piano lessons.
 That day came when Rayne was 6 and still in school and had a full on fixed mindset!
 She excitedly skipped into her lesson and walked out half an hour later not so excited!!
 Rayne was disappointed that she had only learnt how to play ‘middle C’ with her right hand and was frustrated that she was not fluent at playing the piano!

-It was around this time that I joined Explorium(an online membership group designed to help parents recognise their child’s passion for learning) and quickly realised that I too had a fixed mindset and a fear of failure.
+It was around this time that I joined Light’s On Families (designed to help parents recognise their child’s passion for learning) and quickly realised that I too had a fixed mindset and a fear of failure.
 A few months into my membership I could identify my contribution to Rayne’s fear of failure and made an internal promise that I would no longer tell myself I was no good at something or that it was too late to learn.
 That is why, when Rayne decided she no longer wanted to learn the piano (which was actually my dream, not hers), I decided to take over her lessons.
 I am now over a month into my lessons and have started playing with 2 hands (Rayne was very impressed!)My aim is to learn how to play “Jingle Bells” by Christmas!

-I try and practice daily and Rayne watches from a distance, she can see how my practicing in between lessons is helping me to get better and she can hear me make lots of mistakes which is OK and part of learning.
+I try and practice daily and Rayne watches from a distance, she can see how my practising between lessons is helping me improve and she can hear me make lots of mistakes which is OK and part of learning.
 This has been far more valuable than making her take lessons that I wanted her to take, not her.

 Have you overcome a fixed mindset and are learning something new?
 I would love to hear from you…